HongHyeokBae/OsspProject/README.md

 ## Training
 Run the jupyter notebook file `our_proposal_model.ipynb`
-After training finished, the model will be saved in `/newModel.pt`
+After training finished, the model will be saved as `newModel.pt`

 ## Prediction
 Place a car image you want to predict in `data/test_images.jpeg`.